[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 p530 The Washington government, now probably convinced that it could expect nothing from the conservative faction of Mexico, sent William M. Churchill as confidential agent to the Juárez government.
 He soon reported that Juárez was favorably inclined, and thereupon it was decided to send an envoy clothed with full powers.
 For this duty Robert M. Lane of Maryland was chosen.
 He was instruct to procure, among other things, perpetual rights of way not only across Tehuantepec, but over two other routes as well.
 Soon after his arrival at Vera Cruz he concluded to recognize the constitutionalists, citing as one of the factors influencing his decision the readiness of that government to protect "the very large interests . . . involved in the right of ways over Tehuantepec."80

-Indicates a West Point graduate and gives his Class.McLane had received his appointment on March 7, 1858, and before the close of the following year he had negotiated what was called the McLane-Ocampo treaty, by the terms of which the United States obtained right of ways and valuable transit privileges not only across Tehuantepec, but from the lower Rio Grande to Mazatlan, and from Rancho de Nogales to Guaymas.
+Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.McLane had received his appointment on March 7, 1858, and before the close of the following year he had negotiated what was called the McLane-Ocampo treaty, by the terms of which the United States obtained right of ways and valuable transit privileges not only across Tehuantepec, but from the lower Rio Grande to Mazatlan, and from Rancho de Nogales to Guaymas.
 The gathering war cloud prevented this treaty from being ratified by the senate of the United States, however, and the matter passed, so far as this paper is concerned, from the field of diplomacy.81

 The Louisiana Tehuantepec company, with its cession of September, 1857, from the Comonfort government, experienced "a brief season of apparent prosperity. . .
 Benjamin raised funds and actually got built a practicable road for vehicles across the Isthmus.
 He coaxed a reluctant Postmaster-General into granting a contract to carry the California mails via Tehuantepec, for one year, commencing November 1, 1858.
 The company provided the steamship Quaker City, and she started on her maiden trip from New Orleans to Minatitlan, October 27, 1858.
 There was great jollification and congratulation.
 And there were more trips of the Quaker City, and the mail came through from California in twelve days less than by any other route.
 Then suddenly followed the evil days — Hargous Brothers p531 floundering in financial bogs; the company well-nigh ruined; Mr. Benjamin, armed with personal letters to the Barings and others from Slidell and from the Chief Executive himself, wasting his summer vacation (1859) in the effort to get financial aid in Europe."82 It became necessary, too, to obtain an extension of time from Mexico.
 This the company succeeded in doing on March 28, 1859, and again in October, 1860.
 Even then, however, it was unable to meet the conditions of its contract and the grant was eventually nullified on October 15, 1866.83